Which Thyroid Medication is Best for Hashimoto’s

 As you can see, there are many different options for thyroid medication, each with their own advantages and disadvantages.
 Many in the healthcare world like to frame it as a black and white issue, with conventional doctors who prescribe Synthroid® on one side, and alternative practitioners who prescribe desiccated medication on the other.
 In my experience, it’s not that clear cut, and what works for one person doesn’t necessarily work for another.

-Finding the right treatment protocol can often be a case of trial and error, as you learn what medication or combination of medications, and at what doses, work best for you.
-As you go through this process, it’s important to work closely with your doctor and check your levels regularly, but it’s also important to listen to your body.
-Even if your thyroid levels are within “normal” range, if you’re still experiencing symptoms you might not have found the perfect balance yet, and you should speak with your doctor about continuing to fine-tune your protocol.
+Finding the right treatment protocol can often be a case of trial and error.
+You’ll learn what medication or combination of medications, and at what doses, works best for you.
+As you go through this process, it’s important to work closely with your doctor and check your levels regularly.
+It’s also important to listen to your body.
+If thyroid levels are within “normal” range yet you still experience symptoms, you might not have found the perfect balance.
+You should speak with your doctor about continuing to fine-tune your protocol.

 Going Beyond Medication: Treating the Root Cause of Thyroid Disease

-Finding the right thyroid medication that works for you is very important and will certainly go a long way in helping you feel better, but remember that managing your thyroid levels through medication is only part of the process.
+Finding the right thyroid medication that works for you is very important.
+It will go a long way in helping you feel better.
+Still, remember that managing your thyroid levels through medication is only part of the process.
 The real work comes in identifying the underlying factors that caused your thyroid disease and making healthy lifestyle changes to remove them.

 If you’re ready to tackle the underlying health issues that triggered your thyroid disease, you can read my book, The Thyroid Connection.

 Remember that achieving optimal health is a journey, and each person’s path is unique.
 This is particularly true for Hashimoto’s, which can involve many different interconnected factors.
-Whether you’re just starting out or you’re well on your way, know that there are resources and support available, and with enough knowledge and commitment, you can find the solution that works for you.
+Whether you’re just starting out or you’re well on your way, know that there are resources and support available.
+With enough knowledge and commitment, you can find the solution that works for you.

 Beat Hashimoto’s Symptoms for Good!